almereyda/awesome-starred/README.md

 - [EnvironmentOntology/envo](https://github.com/EnvironmentOntology/envo) - A community-driven ontology for the representation of environments
 - [plotly/dash-cytoscape](https://github.com/plotly/dash-cytoscape) - Interactive network visualization in Python and Dash, powered by Cytoscape.js
 - [graphia-app/graphia](https://github.com/graphia-app/graphia) - A visualisation tool for the creation and analysis of graphs
-- [genular/pandora](https://github.com/genular/pandora) - :chart: PANDORA is powerful, flexible, open-source and easy to use machine learning knowledge discovery platform :computer:
+- [genular/pandora](https://github.com/genular/pandora) - :chart: PANDORA: Revolutionizing Biomedical Research with Advanced Machine Learning for Data Integration, Analysis, and Insightful Discoveries in Health and Disease :computer:
 - [firmai/pandapy](https://github.com/firmai/pandapy) - PandaPy has the speed of NumPy and the usability of Pandas 10x to 50x faster (by @firmai)
 - [biolab/orange3](https://github.com/biolab/orange3) - 🍊 :bar_chart: :bulb: Orange: Interactive data analysis
 - [stellargraph/stellargraph](https://github.com/stellargraph/stellargraph) - StellarGraph - Machine Learning on Graphs